BayAreaMetro/Spatial-Analysis-Mapping-Projects/Project-Documentation/SB79-Transit-Oriented-Development-Upzoning/README.md

 | 5 | Tier 2 — Quarter mile | 65 ft | 100 | 3.0 |
 | 6 | Tier 2 — Half mile* | 55 ft | 80 | 2.5 |

-*Half-mile band only applies within jurisdictions with population ≥ 35,000.
-Does not apply in unincorporated areas.
+*Half-mile band only applies within incorporated cities with population ≥ 35,000.
+All bands (200 ft, quarter-mile, and half-mile) are erased from unincorporated county lands.

 This ordering reflects two rules.
 First, Tier 1 takes full precedence over Tier 2 at all distance bands — all Tier 1 zones are resolved before any Tier 2 zone beyond 200 ft.
 Second, both 200 ft zones are resolved first as a pair because Tier 2 200 ft development standards (85 ft, 140 du/ac) are more permissive than either Tier 1 quarter-mile (75 ft, 120 du/ac) or Tier 1 half-mile (65 ft, 100 du/ac), so Tier 2 200 ft takes priority 2 ahead of those bands.
 The result is that Priority 1 always yields the highest entitlements and Priority 6 the lowest — a geometry retains the classification of the highest-priority zone it falls within.